 Cash and cash equivalents: RFF classifies all highly liquid investments, with original maturities of less than ninety days, as cash equivalents.
-RFF maintains cash balances which may exceed federally insured limits.
-RFF does not believe that this results in any significant credit risk.
+RFF maintains cash balances which may exceed the federally insured deposit limit of \$250,000 per financial institution.
+On September 30, 2023 and 2022, RFF's cash balances held at the commercial bank exceeded the FDIC limit by approximately \$1,203,000 and \$585,000, respectively.
+RFF has not experienced any losses through the date when the financial statements were available to be issued.

-Grants receivable: Grants receivable are recorded when grant funding is unconditionally promised.
+Grants and contracts receivable: Grants or contracts receivable are recorded when grant funding is unconditionally promised or contract revenue is earned but not yet received.
 All accounts or portions thereof that are deemed to be uncollectible or that require an excessive collection cost are written off to the allowance for doubtful accounts.
-This balance is deemed fully collectible and therefore no allowance for doubtful accounts was deemed necessary as of September 30, 2022 and 2021.
+This balance is deemed fully collectible and therefore no allowance for doubtful accounts was deemed necessary as of September 30, 2023 and 2022.
+All balances are expected to be received within one year.

 Contributions receivable: Contributions receivable are recorded when there is an unconditional pledge and amounts due after one year are discounted to present value at the risk adjusted rate determined at the time of the pledge.
+Conditional pledges are recognized when earned and are included in contributions receivable.
 All accounts or portions thereof that are deemed to be uncollectible or that require an excessive cost are written off to the allowance for doubtful accounts.
-All balances are considered fully collectible and therefore no allowance for doubtful accounts was deemed necessary as of September 30, 2022 and 2021.
+All balances are considered fully collectible and therefore no allowance for doubtful accounts was deemed necessary as of September 30, 2023 and 2022.

 Investments: Investments in marketable securities are presented at fair value.
-Hedge funds (alternative investments) are valued at the net asset value (NAV) as reported by the fund managers and reviewed by RFF.
+Alternative investments are valued at the net asset value (NAV) as reported by the fund managers and reviewed by RFF.
 Fair values of alternative investments have been estimated by management in the absence of readily determinable fair values.
 Management's estimates are based on information provided by the fund managers or the general partners.
 Because of the inherent uncertainty of valuation, the estimated values may differ significantly from the values that would have been used had a ready market for the securities existed, and the differences could be material.